-When you enable the Secure guest user record access setting, guest users aren't considered external users.
+If the Secure guest user record access setting is enabled, guest users aren't considered external users.
 Guest users' org-wide defaults are set to Private for all objects, and this access level can't be changed.

 Setting the External Organization-Wide Defaults